TankEngine-ish/pomodoro_application/README.md

 ## Customization
 You can customize the script by editing the following variables at the top of the script:

-music_file: The path to the audio file that will be played when the work timer ends.
+work_music_file & break_music_file: The paths to the audio files that will be played when the work timer and the break timer end.
 This should be a file in a format that SoX can play (such as .mp3 or .wav).
 In my case it's a short soundtrack from a very early expansion of World of Warcraft.

 work_duration: The length of the work timer, in seconds.
 The default is 1500 seconds (25 minutes).